openssl-s_server, s_server - SSL/TLS server program

 - -cipher val

-This allows the cipher list used by the server to be modified.
+This allows the list of TLSv1.2 and below ciphersuites used by the server to be modified.
+This list is combined with any TLSv1.3 ciphersuites that have been configured.
 When the client sends a list of supported ciphers the first client cipher also included in the server list is used.
-Because the client specifies the preference order, the order of the server cipherlist irrelevant.
+Because the client specifies the preference order, the order of the server cipherlist is irrelevant.
 See the ciphers command for more information.

 - -dhparam infile